 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Brophy, Holly Elisabeth, "Adolescent mothers and their infants: A home-based crisis prevention effort" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 160.
+160.